Extreme programming practices: Planning game

 The purpose of the Planning Game is to guide the product into delivery.
 Instead of predicting the exact dates of when deliverables will be needed and produced, which is difficult to do, it aims to "steer the project" into delivery using a straightforward approach.
-The Planning Game approach has also been adopted by non-software projects and teams in the context of business agility.
+The Planning Game approach is used in development frameworks beyond just software systems.
+For example, it is used by teams in the context of business agility.

 Release planning

 Exploration phase

 This is an iterative process of gathering requirements and estimating the work impact of each of those requirements.